EmekaMomodu/Algorithms/README.md

 # Algorithms
-Algorithmic solutions authored by Emeka Momodu
+Algorithmic solutions authored in Python by Emeka Momodu